CivicActions/ssp-toolkit/docs/controls/PS.md

 ### Part a)

+#### LINCS specific control or LINCS Responsibility

+Third party personnel are required to following the same process and requirements as LINCS employees.
+The Chief Operating Officer may also require that a background check be conducted on contractors and / or third party users in cases where they will have access to application data that is not meant to be consumed by the public.
+In these instances, the Chief Operating Officer will instruct the Director of Human Resources to conduct a background check before granting access to the information system.

 #### CivicActions Responsibility

 Third party personnel are required to following the same process and requirements as CivicActions employees.
 The Chief Operating Officer may also require that a background check be conducted on contractors and / or third party users in cases where they will have access to application data that is not meant to be consumed by the public.
 In these instances, the Chief Operating Officer will instruct the Director of Human Resources to conduct a background check before granting access to the information system.

-#### LINCS specific control or LINCS Responsibility

-Third party personnel are required to following the same process and requirements as LINCS employees.
-The Chief Operating Officer may also require that a background check be conducted on contractors and / or third party users in cases where they will have access to application data that is not meant to be consumed by the public.
-In these instances, the Chief Operating Officer will instruct the Director of Human Resources to conduct a background check before granting access to the information system.

 ### Part b)

-#### CivicActions Responsibility

-CivicActions HR reviews and updates the access agreements annually or whenever there is a significant change to the information system or information being processed; and whenever there is a change to the agreements’ verbiage.

 #### LINCS specific control or LINCS Responsibility